onikienko/use-chrome-storage/README.md

 # use-chrome-storage

 ☝️ This package is for usage in Chrome Extinsions.
-Should work with Firefox extensions but does not tested.
+Should work with Firefox extensions but did not tested.

 Custom React hooks for `chrome.storage.` You may use it for keeping global persisted state in chrome extensions.